mokdevel/DarcMods/DarcMissions/README.md

 ## General parameters
 ```
+string comment : Generic comment to describe the mission.
+Not used in game.
+string title : Title for the hint shown for players
+string info : Details for the hint shown for players
 array<int> groupCount : Amount of AI groups of characters to spawn. (min, max)
 array string groupTypes : The prefab names of AI groups or characters.
 The AI is randomly picked from this list.
   Example : {